Key milestones on the way to creating York Central

 View the documents submitted as part of the Reserved Matters Application relating to the construction of a six storey office building with ancillary uses and self-contained retail at ground floor, associated car and cycle parking, servicing and access, public realm and other associated infrastructure.

-For more information on community engagement and public consultation throughout the York Central development, visit the engagement page.
+For more information on community engagement and public consultation throughout the York Central development, visit the have your say page.

 Glossary